 This helmet has a lot to offer for its affordable price.
-It’s available in different colors, giving you the opportunity to choose one that matches your kid’s style.
+It’s available in different colors, allowing you to choose one that matches your child’s style.

 It’s a suitable helmet for kids between 5 years and 8 years.

 The unremovable fin provides safety and acts as an improvised sun visor.
 Equipped with a pinch-guard to prevent pinching while strapping, this helmet takes comfortability to the next level.

-To keep your kid’s head cool, this helmet comes with 16 vents.
+To keep your child’s head cool, this helmet comes with 16 vents.
 Even though it cannot be adjusted practically, it has a stretchable feature that makes it fit perfectly.

-This is an interestingly designed helmet that you can surprise your kid with.
+This is an interestingly designed helmet that you can surprise your child with.
 Its price is almost similar to that of Belly Rally, making it quite affordable.

 Even though it’s designed for kids between 5 to 8 years old, it can be used by any kid who is as young as 3 years old.
-That’s because the circumference of this helmet can be adjusted to fit any head ranging from 48 to 52cm.
+That’s because this helmet’s circumference can be adjusted to fit any head ranging from 48 to 52cm.